nickassafkirk/Cartel-Coffee/README.md

 **Carousel Images:** Eye catching images are used on the homepage carousel to clearly indicate the businesses key activities.
 These are chosen to encourage users to understand the purpose of the business as soon as they land on the homepage.
 The carousel images are also chosen to display the business's physical location to show new users what to expect when they visit the store.

-**Homepage Image Tiles:** Appealing images are used as clickable tiles for the menu category navigation links and shop caetgory navigation links on the homepage.
+**Homepage Image Tiles:** Appealing images are used as clickable tiles for the menu category navigation links and shop category navigation links on the homepage.
 These images are included to quickly visually communicate the type of content a user will be brought to when clicking on each image tile.

-**Product images:** Studio images are used to clearly display a products purpose and to encourage users to buy.
+**Product Images:** Studio images are used to clearly display a products purpose and to encourage users to buy.
 Clear striking product images are contrasted with plain backgrounds to put the emphasis on the product and to keep user focus on the key information on the page.

-**Background-images:** Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
+**Background-Images:** Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
 These background images and colored divs are also used to break-up large areas of white-space for a more visually appealing appearance and a more defined flow of information through the page.
 Background images utilise a relevant subject matter to the page subject to again reinforce the meaning of each page to first time users.

 ---